-In the figure above, two chips each contain two local CPUs which are hyper-threaded siblings of each other.
+In the figure above, a single chip contains four physical cores which are hyper-threaded, totaling eight logical CPUs.
 Hyper-threaded CPUs share some physical resources between them, yet operate in all user-visible ways as independent processors.
 Multi-core CPUs also share physical resources between their siblings, but much less so than with the hyper-threaded technology.